Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 If you’ve walked around older neighborhoods in Seattle, such as Capitol Hill, Queen Anne, or even parts of Spokane, you’ve probably seen houses that look like they don’t have gutters.
 They do.
 They’re just tucked into the roofline.
 That’s the box gutter style.

 Traditionally, builders lined them with copper or even lead sheets.
 Modern versions use copper, stainless steel, or EPDM membranes.
 When they’re detailed properly, they can last 70 years or more.
-But if seams or corners are sloppy, water creeps into the walls and soffits, and you won’t notice until the paint bubbles or the ceiling stains.
+However, if seams or corners are sloppy, water can creep into the walls and soffits, and you won’t notice until the paint bubbles or the ceiling stains.

 Comparing Gutter System Types